Rari-Capital/rari-stable-pool-contracts/FUND.md

-# How The Rari Capital Stablecoin Fund Works
+# How the Rari Capital Stablecoin Fund Works

 This document explains how the fund and the software work under the hood.
 This content is also available [on our website](https://rari.capital/current.html).